getbraincloud/braincloud-csharp/README.md

 ## Unity Installation Guide

+**Coming from our Unity BootCamp?** The video originally showed you a table that linked to the Releases page to download the library's `.unitypackage` file.
+You can still do so by clicking [Releases](https://github.com/getbraincloud/braincloud-csharp/releases) here or on the sidebar, but you can also install the brainCloud Client Library using Unity's Package Manager.
+Continue reading along to find out how!

 There are two methods to install the brainCloud library for your Unity project:

 ### Package Manager